Content updated Nov. 8, 2021, by Riley Nisbet

 Before lifting the ban, the U.S. had been slow to re-open for travel to the frustration of international allies, and in some cases, the U.S. returned to restricted travel lists.
 In June, the European Union relaxed its restrictions on U.S. travelers, but this leniency had not been reciprocated by the U.S. With the ban lifted, the U.S. will be accepting international, non-emergency travelers for the first time since the initial ban on China was put in place in March 2020.

 Per NPR, the newly announced travel requirements do not apply to ground travel from Canada or Mexico.

 The Lifted Travel Ban and Your AMO Rotation

-This is a long-anticipated announcement, and we expect this news to cause seats to fill quickly.
-Explore and reserve your AMO clinical experience by clikcing here.
+A lift of the ban has been long anticipated, and we expect this news to cause seats to fill quickly well into 2022.
+Explore and reserve your AMO clinical experience here.